POLICY #5.1

 3. Nothing in this Policy shall be construed as authorizing or condoning the use of University trade or service marks (including but not limited to names, logos, mascots, and imagery) in any materials that may be created or displayed under this Policy without the express written authorization from authorized officials from the University.

-4. Students or employees who violate this Policy or its referenced procedures are subject to University discipline.
+5. Students, employees, or visitors who violate this Policy or its referenced procedures are subject to University discipline.
 Moreover, all persons who violate this Policy are subject to orders to leave the campus and possible arrest for criminal trespass for failure to comply with such orders.
+(See SUU Policy 5.0).

 3. Freedom of Speech and Assembly

-1. Members of the University Community shall have the right to freedom of speech and assembly without prior restraint or censorship, subject to clearly stated, reasonable, and nondiscriminatory rules and procedures regarding time, place, and manner.
+1. Members of the University Community have the right to freedom of speech and assembly without prior restraint or censorship, subject to clearly stated, reasonable, and nondiscriminatory rules and procedures regarding Time, Place, and Manner, to the extent protected by applicable law.

 4. Freedom of the Press